kubernetes/enhancements/keps/sig-api-machinery/20190228-priority-and-fairness.md

 under the assumption that `mu(i,t)` will henceforth be constant, by adding to the current time the quotient of (remaining bits to send) / `mu(i,t)`.
 The E of the packet after that can be calculated by further adding the quotient (size of packet) / `mu(i,t)`.
-This E is the value used to pick the next packet to send in the real world.
+One of those two packets is the next one to send in the real world.

 If we are satisfied with an O(num queues) cost to react to advancing the clock or picking a request to dispatch then a direct